ndz1020/DS3_Getting_n_Cleaning_Data-Course_Project/CodeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

-Other estimates have been removed for the purpose of this excercise.
+Other estimates have been removed for the purpose of this course project.

 Note: features are normalized and bounded within [-1,1].